S3WaaS/helm-catalog/charts/s3waas/district-app/1.0.7/README.md

 This chart provides support for ingress resources.
-If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to serve your WordPress application.
+If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to serve your District Application application.

 To enable ingress integration, please set `ingress.enabled` to `true`

 ### Hosts

-Most likely you will only want to have one hostname that maps to this WordPress installation, however, it is possible to have more than one host.
+Most likely you will only want to have one hostname that maps to this District Application installation, however, it is possible to have more than one host.
 To facilitate this, the `ingress.hosts` object is an array.

 For each item, please indicate a `name`, `tls`, `tlsSecret`, and any `annotations` that you may want the ingress controller to know about.

-Indicating TLS will cause WordPress to generate HTTPS URLs, and WordPress will be connected to at port 443.
+Indicating TLS will cause District Application to generate HTTPS URLs, and District Application will be connected to at port 443.
 The actual secret that `tlsSecret` references do not have to be generated by this chart.
 However, please note that if TLS is enabled, the ingress record will not work until this secret exists.